lenbie/Expense-Tracker-Project/README.md

 The [requirements specification](https://github.com/lenbie/ot-harjoitustyo/blob/master/documentation/requirements_specification.md) document contains the initial requirements defined for the project, including purpose, users and functionalities.

+The changelog document contains details on what changes were made to the project during each week of the course, starting from week 3.

 ### Installation

 ### Command line functions